clarkezone/clarkezone.github.io/_posts/2023-02-21-capz-quickstart.md

   - AZURE_CLIENT_SECRET with password from create-for-rbac
   - AZURE_CLIENT_ID with appId from create-for-rbac

-### Create the management cluster and fire up the GUI control UI
+### Create the management cluster and fire up the management plane UI
-The makefile has a handy dandy help command which you can get via `make help` to help get oriented.
+The `makefile` has a handy dandy help command which you can get via `make help` to help get oriented.
 You'll see a fairly extensive list of options that come out of the box.
-We're going to focus on getting a simple cluster going.
+We're going to focus on getting a local management cluster going.

-1. Create a kind cluster
+1. Create a `kind` cluster
   ```bash
   make kind-create
   ```
   If all goes well, the result of this command will be a bunch of terminal spew from `kind` spinning up the management cluster containing the CAPZ install that will subsequently do the heavy lifting of creating AKS clusters for us on demand.
 If you check registered kubernetes contexts with `kubectl config get-contexts` you should see a context for kind-capz that has been selected as the current cluster.
 A quick `kubectl get nodes` will confirm that all is ready.
   <img style="" src="/static/img/2023-02-21-capz-quickstart/kindrunning.png" align="left"/>
 2. Generate the machine templates
+  This step is creating the list of templates that you'll see in subsequent steps.
+The definitions for these are part of the CAPZ repo.
+In the next post in this series I'll show how to add new templates and customize existings ones.
   ```bash
   make generate-flavors
   ```